 As such, it’s no surprise the market is growing.
 Revenue for big data software and services are projected to increase from $42 billion in 2018 to $103 billion in 2027, attaining a compound annual growth rate (CAGR) of 10.4%.
 What’s more, as part of this forecast (reported by Statista), Wikibon estimates that the worldwide market is growing at an 11.4% CAGR between 2017 and 2027 – from $35 billion to $103 billion.

 (Image source: statista.com)

-The growth of big data is indeed unstoppable, and organizations across a wide variety of industries are set to benefit – provided they’re prepared.
-Sales and marketing, research and development, supply chain management, workplace management and operations are where advanced analytics, including big data, are making the greatest contributions to revenue growth today, according to McKinsey Analytics’ study ‘Analytics Comes of Age’.
+The growth is indeed unstoppable, and organizations across a wide variety of industries are set to benefit – provided they’re prepared.
+Sales and marketing, research and development, supply chain management, workplace management and operations are where advanced analytics, are making the greatest contributions to revenue growth today, according to McKinsey Analytics’ study ‘Analytics Comes of Age’.